-School runs from 9.00am to 3.25pm for upper primary and high school and 9.30am to 3.25pm for kindergarten and lower primary.
-High School students are often required to participate in music lessons/ensembles from 8:30am and sometimes after school until 4:30pm.
+School runs from 9.00am to 3.23pm for upper primary and high school and 9.30am to 3.23pm for kindergarten and lower primary.
+High school students are often required to participate in music lessons/ensembles from 8:30am.